sourcefuse/arc-docs/docs/arc-iac-docs/reference_architectures/pre-commit-usage-guide.md

 ## Overview

-This repository utilizes pre-commit hooks to automate various checks and ensure consistent code quality.
-Pre-commit hooks are scripts that run before each commit, helping to catch potential issues and maintain code standards.
-This `pre-commit-config.yaml` file defines the hooks and configurations for this repository.
+Pre-commit hooks are scripts or actions that run before a commit is made in a version control system like Git.
+They allow you to enforce certain standards, checks, or tests on your code before it gets committed.
+Here's how you can set up pre-commit hooks specifically for Terraform using the popular tool pre-commit.

 ## Available Pre-commit Hooks